amintasvrp/sysadmin-toolkit/monitor/README.md

 Through the URL "hostname: 3000", we are able to access the grafana dashboard via browser.
 On our first login, we use the username and password "admin" (change the password later!).

-To connect Grafana to InfluxDB, we need to add InfluxDB as a Data Source in `Settings > Data Source > InfluxDB`, also import `Dashboard Main.json` and `Dashboard Secondary.json`.
+To connect Grafana to InfluxDB, we need to add InfluxDB as a Data Source in `Settings > Data Source > InfluxDB`.
+Also, import `Dashboard Main.json` and `Dashboard Secondary.json`.

 ### Setting monitor.sh